snogcel/dashsnap/spec.md

 # 2. Deliverables

 ## 2.1.
+Deliverable 1

 MetaMask Flask / Snap Browser Extension with support for Dash Network

 ## 2.2.
+Deliverable 2

 Sample HTML and/or React Site for connecting with MetaMask Browser Extension

 # 3. Requirements